ysstudio22/Blog-Preview-Card/README.md

         font-weight: 800;
         }
    ```

-    It was interesting styling the span element and getting the element to be as close as the design.

-    This challenge was also an opportunity to review adding box shadows and using the hover pseudo selector.

 ### Continued development

     I'd like to use this solution in an actual blog homepage and enabling a filtering feature.

 ## Author